MSU-Libraries/kube-doc/README.md

 ## Volumes

+Volumes provide storage beyond the operation of a pod.

+### Type: emptyDir
-emptyDir: creates an empty dir when first pod is deployed, and persists on node so long as the pod exists, even through crashes, until that pod is restarted or removed from the node.
+Creates an empty directory when first pod is deployed, which persists on the node where is was created so long as the pod exists.
+Note, even if the pod crashes, the volume will persist.
+The volume is removed if that that pod is intensionally restarted or the pod is removed from the node.
 ```yaml
 apiVersion: v1
 kind: Pod